Split extensions and KK-equivalences for quantum projective spaces: Abstract

 \section{Abstract}

-We study the noncommutative topology of the C*-algebras $C(\CP^{n}_q)$ of the quantum projective spaces within the framework of Kasparov’s bivariant K-theory.
-In particular, we construct an explicit KK-equivalence with the commutative algebra $\mathbb{C}^{n+1}$.
+We study the noncommutative topology of the $C^*$-algebras $C(\CP^{n}_q)$ of the quantum projective spaces within the framework of Kasparov’s bivariant $K$-theory.
+In particular, we construct an explicit $KK$-equivalence with the commutative algebra $\mathbb{C}^{n+1}$.
 Our construction relies on showing that the extension of $C^*$-algebras relating two quantum projective spaces of successive dimensions admits a splitting, which we can describe explicitly using graph algebra techniques.